RecunchoMaker/robik/README.md

 # Robik files

-__IMPORTANT__: Firmware, software, 3d model and documentation on the web page are not finished yet, we are on it!.
-We hope to be ready on April 2016.

 Here are all the files needed to build Robik, a *rubik-cube-manipulator printbot*, including Arduino firmware, the 3d model, and simple software demos.

 More info about Robik, including build instructions,  at [recunchomaker.org/robik][ROB01]